ccrma/chugins/Faust/README.md

 In a Terminal window, navigate to this README and run `sh build_unix.sh`.

+Navigate to the `package` directory and find the latest `fauck` version such as `fauck-0.0.1`.

+On macOS, you should expect to see a `Faust.chug` directory.
+Copy it to `usr/local/lib/chuck`.

+On Linux you should see `Faust.chug` and a `faustlibraries` sibling.
+Copy both as siblings to `usr/local/lib/chuck`.

-On macOS/Linux, the goal is to create `Faust.chug` inside `/usr/local/lib/chuck`.
-After checking that this file exists, run chuck with a FaucK example.
+Then run chuck with a FaucK example.

 #### Windows

 On Windows, make sure that [7z.exe](https://www.7-zip.org/download.html) is in your system PATH.

+You must have Visual Studio 2022 installed.

 Next, create a **permanent** environment variable `CHUCK_CHUGIN_PATH` and set it equal to `%USERPROFILE%/Documents/ChucK/chugins`.